Arthur Nash (architect)

 Arthur Cleveland Nash (1871-1969) was an American architect.

 He was born in Geneva, New York.
 He attended Phillips Exeter Academy.
 He studied at Ecole des Beaux-Arts in Paris.
-He worked with McKim, Mead and White.
+He worked with McKim, Mead and White in designing several noteworthy buildings in North Carolina, New York, and elsewhere.

 Several of his works are listed on the U.S. National Register of Historic Places.